cloudify-cosmo/getcloudify.org/guide/3.1/plugin-chef.md

 {%summary%} The Chef plugin can be used to map node life cycle operations to Chef runs. {%endsummary%}

+# Description

+The Chef plugin allows you to run either Chef Client or Chef Solo.

 # Plugin Requirements:

 * Python Versions: